ahhh/Reverse_DNS_Shell/README.md

-# Reverse_DNS_Shell
+# DNSHELL v1.5

+#### Description:
-A python reverse shell that uses DNS as the c2 channel
+  A Python Reverse Shell that uses DNS as the C2 channel.

 ####Requires: